-- A minimum of two openings having a total net area of not less than one square inch for every one square foot of enclosed area subject to flooding shall be provided. - ii.
+- ii.
 The bottom of all openings shall be no higher than one foot above grade. - iii.
 Openings may be equipped with screens, louvers, or other coverings or devices; provided, that they permit the automatic entry and exit of flood waters. - iv.
-Enclosed areas (including breakaway walls) below the BFE shall be no larger than 300 square feet. - iv.
 A garage attached to a residential structure, constructed with the garage floor slab below the BFE, must be designed to allow for the automatic entry and exit of floodwaters. - b.
-Lateral Additions.
-Lateral additions to structures that qualify as a substantial improvement must meet the elevation standards of new construction.
-If the common wall between the lateral addition and the existing structure is demolished as part of the project, then the entire structure must meet the elevation standards of new construction.
-If only a doorway or similar opening is knocked through, only the addition has to meet the elevation standards. - eb.
 Pre-FIRM Buildings.
-Pre-FIRM buildings that qualify as a substantial improvement (including lateral additions) must meet the elevation standards of new construction. - 2.
-Repair and Maintenance of Existing Parks and Park Facilities New or Expanded City and Public Parks.
-Substantial improvement of any structure in frequently flooded areas must comply with the nonresidential performance standards found in this section.

-- 3. New or Expanded Essential Public Facilities. - a.
-The facility must be constructed in conformance with the residential and nonresidential construction standards of this subsection and be elevated to at least one foot above the BFE or in compliance with ASCE 24, whichever is more restrictive. is elevated or protected to the 100-year flood elevation. - b.
+Pre-FIRM buildings that qualify as a substantial improvement (including lateral additions) must meet the elevation standards of new construction. - Repair and Maintenance of Existing Parks and Park Facilities New or Expanded City and Public Parks.
+Substantial improvement of any structure in frequently flooded areas must comply with the nonresidential performance standards found in this section. - 3.
+New or Expanded Essential Public Facilities. - a.
+The facility must be constructed in conformance with the residential and nonresidential construction standards of this subsection and be elevated to at least one foot above the BFE or in compliance with ASCE 24, whichever is more restrictive. - b.
 Dry floodproofing and sealing measures must be taken to ensure that hazardous or toxic substances will not be displaced by or released into flood waters. - 4.
 New or Expanded Public Rights-of-Way, Private Roads, Access Easements and Driveways. - a.
 The low chord on the bridge structure will be no less than the elevation of the BFE. - b.
 Access to essential public facilities must be elevated to or above the BFE to the nearest maintained public street or roadway. - 5.
-Public Flood Protection Measures Changes to the Frequently Flooded Areas.
-Such projects may be allowed in the area of special flood hazard and may increase the BFE; provided, that the project produces measurable benefits, such as decreased erosion, peak flow reduction, improved water quality, improved aquatic habitat and doesn't threaten structures.
-Prior to approval, the applicant shall obtain conditional approval from the Region X FEMA office to increase the BFE, where applicable.
+Changes to the Frequently Flooded Areas.
 If a project will alter the BFE or boundaries of the Special Flood Hazard Area (SFHA), then the project proponent shall provide the City with engineering documentation and analysis regarding the proposed change.
-If the change to the BFE or boundaries of the SFHA would normally require a Letter of Map Change, then the project proponent shall initiate, and receive approval of, a Conditional Letter of Map Revision (CLOMR) prior to approval of the development permit.
+If the change to the BFE or boundaries of the SFHA would normally require a Letter of Map Change, then the project proponent shall initiate, and receive approval of, a Conditional Letter of Map

+Revision (CLOMR) prior to approval of the development permit.
 The project shall be constructed in a manner consistent with the approved CLOMR.